 Optimizing your franchise sales process and aligning it with marketing is critical to driving franchise development success.
-This is where a well-executed sales enablement strategy plays a pivotal role
+This is where a well-executed sales enablement strategy plays a pivotal role.
+Sales enablement is particularly essential in today’s sales strategies, as it provides sales teams with the most effective content, tools, and training to maximize win rates and shorten sales cycles in increasingly competitive markets.

 In the following blog post, Rachael Wachstein, Director of Franchise Client Success, will give you an in-depth look into sales enablement and explore the ways you can use it to close more deals and grow your franchise brand.